Tetiana Popova: Employment and political activity

 From October 2018 – started the weekly program "Eurointegrators" – new television project on the channel "Oboz.tv", the website Obozrevatel (Ukrainian version) and on the website Kyiv Post (English version).
 These are live interviews concerning the latest news with foreign politicians, diplomats, heads of international organizations and the most famous Ukrainian eurointegrators:

 From December 2018 she was elected Chairman of the Media and Communications Committee in the American Chamber of Commerce in Ukraine.

+From 2020 to 2021, she hosted the program Security Code on the Freedom/Dim channel.

+From 2021, she has hosted the PopovaTV YouTube channel and, since the beginning of the war, has broadcast daily Chronicles of War.